mfeemster/keysharp/README.md

 ###	Behaviors/Functionality:###
 		-Keysharp follows the .NET memory model.
 		-There is no variable caching with strings vs numbers.
 All variables are C# objects.
-		-AHK says about the inc/dec ++/-- operators on empty variables: \"Due to backward compatibility, the operators ++ and -- treat blank variables as zero, but only when they are alone on a line\".
+		-AHK says about the inc/dec ++/-- operators on empty variables: "Due to backward compatibility, the operators ++ and -- treat blank variables as zero, but only when they are alone on a line".
 Keysharp breaks this and will instead create a variable, initialize it to zero, then increment it.
 Example, a file with nothing but the line x++ in it, will end with a variable named x which has the value of 1.
 		-Function objects will need to be created using the name of the function as a string to be used.
 They are not all created automatically on script load like the documentation says.
-			-This is done by calling Func(\"FunctionName\")
+			-This is done by calling Func("FunctionName")
 		-Exception classes aren't, and can't be, derived from KeysharpObject.
 That is because for the Exception mechanics to work in C#, all exception objects must be derived from the base System.Exception class, and multiple inheritance is not allowed.
 		-CallbackCreate() does not support the CDecl/C option because the program will be run in 64-bit mode.
 			-The Fast/F option is enabled by default because threads are not implemented yet.